Russia uses Israeli tweet against neo-Nazis in anti-Ukraine messaging

 Ukraine is also a signatory of the International Holocaust Remembrance Alliance definition of antisemitism.

-The march came as Russia has amassed troops near the Ukrainian border, which is widely seen as preparations for an invasion of the section of eastern Ukraine controlled by pro-Russia separatists since 2014.
+The march came as Russia has amassed troops near the Ukrainian border, which is widely seen as preparations for an invasion.

-Russian state media TASS ran a story headlined "Israeli embassy in Kiev condemns nationalists for honoring Nazi collaborator Bandera."
+Russian state media TASS ran a story headlined “Israeli embassy in Kiev [Kyiv]condemns nationalists for honoring Nazi collaborator Bandera.”

 The Foreign Ministry in Jerusalem said that its statement has nothing to do with the tensions between Ukraine and Russia.